First Ladies Summit: Meetings

+The meeting was held in Kuala Lumpur, Malaysia, from 11 to 13 October 2010.

-The original plan was to hold the summit every two years, but its future has been thrown into doubt following widespread criticism of its poor turnout.
+The original plan was to hold the summit every two years, but it was subsequently cancelled following widespread criticism of its poor turnout.
 There is speculation that the event was merely an expensive publicity stunt thrown by Rosmah Mansor to justify her self-styled "First Lady of Malaysia" title — technically such a title cannot exist as Malaysia is a constitutional monarchy, not a republic.
-Indeed, as of July 2012, there has been no further talk of hosting another summit.
+As of July 2012, there has been no further talk of hosting another summit.

 Participation

 15 first ladies, six representatives of First Ladies and 21 ministers turned up for the event.
-List of First Ladies who attended the Inaugural First Ladies Summit are listed as follows.
-The following list is conjured to be illustrative and not comprehensive.
+The first ladies who attended the summit are listed as follows: